 14 July 2019 – Jan Mayen Island, SvalbardArrival 14/07/2019.
 Departure 14/07/2019.

 The island of Jan Mayen, belonging to Norway, lies hidden off Greenland’s coastlines, lost between the Arctic Ocean and the North Atlantic Ocean.
 This small piece of land is inhabited by only a handful of Norwegian meteorologists.
 Tongues of ice descend from its volcanic summit, which culminates at 2,227 metres and is covered with a thick glacial coat.
 These tongues join the sea, between ranges of black volcanic rocks at times tinged with red.
 If the sky is clement, you will have the chance to glimpse the summit, decked out in magnificent light.
 The visit of a small fin whale will perhaps enable you to complete this memorable picture.

 To the north of Scoresby Sund fjord, Isikajia perfectly illustrates the impact of global warming in Greenland.
-Located at the tip of Liverpool Land, this is an unknown area!
-On maps, at the location looked for, you will most certainly find a peninsula covered with glaciers.
-The reality is quite different.
-Today, Isikajia has in fact become with the melting of the ice, an island of alpine relief, completely detached from the continent.
+Located at the tip of Liverpool Land, this ancient peninsula covered with glaciers has in fact become with the melting of the ice, an island of alpine relief, completely detached from the continent.
 Therefore, this new island still doesn’t appear on maps!

 Rodefjord is a sound located at the end of the huge network of fjords known as Scoresby Sund, near the ice cap.
 Aboard your Zodiac®, set off to discover the iceberg cemetery filled with old blueish ice.
 It presents a sublime contrast with the red cliffs, a delight for photographers.
 This fjord, a jewel of Scoresby Sund, promises a moment of absolutely fabulous sailing!

 17 July 2019 – IttoqqortoormiitArrival 17/07/2019.
 Departure 17/07/2019.